epiverse-trace/.github/profile/contributing.md

 ### Code of Conduct

-Please note that the {{{ Package }}} project is released with a [Contributor Code of Conduct](https://github.com/epiverse-trace/.github/blob/main/CODE_OF_CONDUCT.md).
+Please note that these packages are released with a [Contributor Code of Conduct](https://github.com/epiverse-trace/.github/blob/main/CODE_OF_CONDUCT.md).
 By contributing to this project you agree to abide by its terms.